Tommaso-Sgroi/LittleBrother/README.md

 * **Camera not working**: Verify that the camera index (in `config.yaml`) is correct.
 You might need to experiment with different indices (0, 1, 2, etc.) to find the right one.
 Use fake_camera_mode and a video file to test if you're unsure about camera indices.
 * **Dependency issues**: If you encounter problems after modifying dependencies, try removing the `.venv` directory and running `uv sync` again.
 * **Errors during execution**: Check the console output and the log file (if enabled) for error messages.
 These messages can provide clues about the cause of the problem.

+## Additional Notes
+Due European AI Act & GDPR compliance's, you may not use this software for any surveillance purposes.
+This project is intended for educational and non-commercial use only.
+Any different use is at your own risk.